Any organisation based in England, Wales or Northern Ireland that carries out charitable fundraising can register.

 Get fundraising support

-We produce sector-specific guidance, for example on data and consent in relation to fundraising.
+We produce tailored guidance to help you implement the standards in the code, for example on data and consent in relation to fundraising.
 We also send out a regular newsletter with information you need to know.

 Protect the good name of charitable fundraising

-By registering, you help us promote good fundraising practice and take action against those charities that hurt the reputation of fundraisers with the public.
+By registering, you help us promote good fundraising practice and take action against those charities that damage the reputation of fundraisers with the public.

 Improve donor confidence